Using Visual AI to Speed Up Image and Video Annotation

 model: "llava:latest"

-max_frames: 10 # Number of frames to sampleThe max_frames parameter controls how many frames the AI samples from the video for analysis.
-More frames means better accuracy but slower processing.
+max_frames: 10 # Number of frames to sampleThe max_frames parameter sets how many frames the AI samples from the video.
+More frames means better accuracy and slower processing.

-If your project has both text and image annotation, you can configure separate endpoints for each.
-Use a text-optimized model for hints and keywords, and a vision model for detection:
+If your project mixes text and image annotation, you can set up a separate endpoint for each: a text model for hints and keywords, a vision model for detection.

 ai_support: